doersino/nyum/README.md

 Open `config.yaml` in whichever text editor you heart is drawn to in the moment and follow the instructions in the comments.
 There's not actually very much to configure.

+You can, for example, change the language of your site.
+There's also a setting `show_images_on_index` (whose name obviates any need for further explanation).

 ### Building